Supporting Your Growth & Well-Being

 *Adapted from Michigan State University*

 Is your sleep schedule irregular?
-Are you sleeping more than you want to be?
+Are you sleeping more than you want?
 Are you having trouble falling asleep?
-If the answer to any of these questions is "yes", you may benefit from these sleep hygiene tips and resources!
+If the answer to any of these questions is "yes," you may benefit from these sleep hygiene tips and resources!

-Click here to find a list of workout options you can do at home, Zoom fitness classes, and more!
+Exercise is always important for mental and physical health, and for many of us, it became more challenging with COVID restrictions.
+Click here to find a list of workouts you can do at home, Zoom fitness classes, and more!

 Eating & Nutrition